The Wellness Center staff:

 Located in Room E123

 Alex, who works with FamilyMeans, has a MA in Counseling Psychology.
-She provides therapy and counseling and works with students to help them grow through life challenges such as anxiety, depression and more.
+He provides therapy and counseling and works with students to help them grow through life challenges such as anxiety, depression and more.
 Alex meets with students one-on-one, or with families, to provide therapeutic support for change and healthy development of self-identity and self-awareness.
-She is available at 651-351-8098 or email email@example.com.
+He is available at 651-789-4003 or email firstname.lastname@example.org.

-Kristin is a chemical health specialist from the Youth Service Bureau.
-She provides education and support to students who use substances, have a history of substance use, and/or are impacted by a loved one’s substance use.
-She also offers student support groups and connects families to chemical health resources, and delivers classroom presentations.
-Call 651-351-8198 or wanhalak@
+I offer education and support to students who use substances, has a history of substance use, and/or are impacted by a loved one’s substance use.
+She also offers student support groups and connects families to chemical health resources and delivers classroom presentations.

 Susan Crowell, dietitian